Academic Programs Catalog

 Gender and Sexuality Campus Center

-The Gender and Sexuality Campus Center (GSCC), leads and collaborates on university initiatives to prepare students thrive in a diverse world.
+The Gender and Sexuality Campus Center (GSCC), leads and collaborates on university initiatives to prepare students to thrive in a diverse world.
 We enhance the campus climate, as well as academic and support services for students marginalized by their sexuality or gender identity.
 We serve as a hub for information, resources and opportunities for LGBTQIA2S+ students, such as social, academic and community organizations, counseling and other advocacy.
 We provide consultation to faculty, staff and student leaders regarding individual student issues; creating inclusive and affirming practices; and curricular and cocurricular learning around sexuality and gender.

 For more information, contact the GSCC at 1-517-353-9520; email gscc@msu.edu; or visit www.gscc.msu.edu.